unfoldingWord/gateway-edit/README.md

 useLocalStorage - custom hook that persists generic application data  into local storage

-useUserLocalStorage - custom hook that application data for logged in user into local storage
+useUserLocalStorage - custom hook that application data for logged-in user into local storage